• Skip to primary navigation

 Molasses and syrup are unique in their viscosity and texture.

-Molasses is thicker and stickier than syrup, which tends to be smoother.
+Molasses is thicker and stickier than syrup, which is usually smoother.

 Molasses has a rich flavor, making it great for baking or cooking.